AustynoChuks/pokemon_fe/README.md

 2. **Environment variables not working**: Make sure all custom environment variables are prefixed with `VITE_`.

 3. **API requests failing**: Check that `VITE_POKEMON_API_BASE_URL` is correctly set and the API is accessible.

-4. **Build errors**: Run `npm run type-check` to identify TypeScript issues.

-### Getting Help

-- Check the browser console for error messages
-- Verify your `.env` file configuration
-- Ensure all dependencies are installed correctly
-- Check that Node.js version is 16 or higher

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.